Local well-posedness of the Vlasov-Poisson-Landau system and related models: Introduction

-We note that we have set all physical parameters to 1.
-Finally, we chose the spatial domain to be the 3D torus, i.e. $x \in \mathbf T^3 = (\mathbf R /\mathbf Z)^3$ and $v \in \mathbf R^3$.
-In the paper \cite{flynn2023massless}, the Vlasov-Poisson-Landau system with massless electrons with massless electrons was derived from the system \eqref{eq:VPLunit} (albeit, with the electron mass set to a small number, rather than 1).
-This allows This system involves the ion distribution function $F_+(t,x,v)$ coupled to the inverse electron temperature $\beta(t)$ (a time-dependent scalar quantity) and the electrostatic field $\phi(t,x)$.
+We note that we have set all physical parameters to 1 \highlightEdit{for the sake of simplicity.
+However, we emphasize that the results of this paper apply to general choices of parameters (see Remark \ref{rem:parameters} below).} Finally, we chose the spatial domain to be the 3D torus, i.e. $x \in \mathbf T^3 = (\mathbf R /\mathbf Z)^3$ and $v \in \mathbf R^3$.

+In the paper \cite{flynn2024massless}, the Vlasov-Poisson-Landau system \highlightEdit{with massless electrons} was derived from the system \eqref{eq:VPLunit} (albeit, with the electron mass set to a small number, rather than 1). \highlightEdit{This system} involves the ion distribution function $F_+(t,x,v)$ coupled to the inverse electron temperature $\beta(t)$ (a time-dependent scalar quantity) and the electrostatic field $\phi(t,x)$.
 The system for $(F_+,\beta,\phi)$ reads